-In case of large organization, preparation of an application submission is generally conducted by collaborative work among concerned parties.
-For example, a submission team consisting of clinical, non-clinical and quality experts, statisticians, medical writers, regulatory staffs, project managers and other relevant stakeholders is formed and work together for a submission.
-The individual roles and responsibilities should be defined in advance.
+Preparation of an application submission is generally conducted by collaborative work in applicants' organization(s).
+For example, a project team consisting of clinical, non-clinical and quality experts, statisticians, medical writers, regulatory staffs, a project manager and members from other concerned parties works together for a submission .

-Sometimes local and international collaborations among multiple organizations are also required, e.g. local affiliate and headquarters, sponsor and co-development partners, originator and licensee companies.
+Sometimes local and international collaborations among multiple organizations are required, e.g. local affiliate and headquarters, sponsor and co-development partners, originator and licensee companies.

-In any of aforementioned working scheme, applicants should appropriately manage the whole process of product registration including submission.
+In any of aforementioned working scheme, applicants should appropriately manage the whole process of registration submission.
+Appropriate resource management is especially important if simultaneous submissions in multiple countries are planned within limited time period.